ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 job initialization is ready.
 In this case, it responds with the encoded `AggregationJobResp`.

-Changing an aggregation job's parameters is illegal, so further PUT requests to the aggregation job with a different `AggregationJobInitReq` in the body MUST fail with a client error status code.
+Changing an aggregation job's parameters is illegal.
+If the Helper receives further PUT requests to the aggregation job with a different `AggregationJobInitReq` in the body, it MUST abort with a client error.
 For further requests with the same `AggregationJobInitReq` in the body, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`.

 It is illegal to rewind or reset the state of an aggregation job.
-Once an aggregation job has been continued at least once (see {{agg-continue-flow}}), further requests to initialize that aggregation job MUST fail.
+If the Helper receives requests to initialize an aggregation job once it has been continued at least once (see {{agg-continue-flow}}), it MUST abort with a client error.

 #### Input Share Decryption {#input-share-decryption}